TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Platform/Get-B1HealthCheck.md

 # Get-B1HealthCheck

 ## SYNOPSIS
-Performs a health check on a BloxOneDDI Host
+Performs a health check on a NIOS-X Host

 ## SYNTAX